Find media resources about Teach For America.

 About Our CEO

-Elisa is the CEO of Teach For America.
-Under her leadership, the organization impacts nearly 400,000 students each year in some 2,000 schools.
+Elisa Villanueva Beard (Phoenix '98) is the CEO of Teach For America.
+Under her leadership, the organization impacts hundreds of thousands of students each year in some 2,500 schools.
 Her journey with TFA started in Phoenix, where she taught first and second grade bilingual education as a 1998 corps member.
+Read more.

 Frequently Asked Questions

 Find the answers to frequently asked questions about Teach For America and our work.